Arrests.org Official ND – Search North Dakota Arrest Records

 To be eligible for sealing a criminal record, the individual must have:

-- Pled guilty to–or was found guilty of–a misdemeanor and not been convicted of another crime for 3 years or more prior to filing the petition to seal.
+Pled guilty to–or was found guilty of–a misdemeanor and had not been convicted of another crime for 3 years or more before filing the petition to seal.

-- Pled guilty to–or was found guilty of–a felony and not been convicted of another crime for 5 years or more prior to filing the petition to seal.
+Pled guilty to–or was found guilty of–a felony and had not been convicted of another crime for 5 years or more before filing the petition to seal.

 A petition to seal a criminal record has to be filed in the existing criminal case and must include the following: